-There are two common ways to install flagstone on your property.
+There are two common ways to install flagstones on your property.
 You may either dry set, or wet set your flagstone, with different results.
-Dry set flagstone is quick and easy, but results in a poorer quality installation, and does not look as high end.
+Dry set flagstone is quick and easy, but results in a poorer quality installation, and does not look as high-end.
 Although fast, it requires more maintenance over time, although this maintenance is easier as the flagstone is unsealed.
-Wet set, or “Mortar” installation is a more durable option, allowing for a more high end finish.
+A wet set, or “Mortar” installation is a more durable option, allowing for a more high-end finish.
 It also will be more stable for areas with high foot traffic.
-Also, with both installations, you can either go for a uniform look, where all stones touch, or leave large gaps, such as for a walkway.
+Also, with both installations, you can either go for a uniform look, where all stones touch or leave large gaps, such as for a walkway.
 Once again, all up to personal preference and the goals of your unique project, we will go over both.

-While this is typically a more professional task, it will take you longer, but result in a higher end look for your flagstone.
-It is essentially the same process as a dry set, with the key difference being a layer of mortar applied to a subbase of gravel and sand, or an already existing piece of concrete.
+While this is typically a more professional task, it will take you longer, but result in a higher-end look for your flagstone.
+It is essentially the same process as a dry set, with the key difference being a layer of mortar applied to a subbase of gravel and sand or an already existing piece of concrete.
 After the mortar is prepared and applied to your base, you are going to want to lay down your flagstone, and then fill it in with your selected fill material.
-The mortar will give you a better hold on your flagstone, and keep it firmly in place.
-Make sure you pressure wash each of your flagstone pavers for the best hold, as well as using the correct mixture of concrete, sand, and water to create your mortar.
+The mortar will give you better hold on your flagstone, and keep it firmly in place.
+Make sure you pressure wash each of your flagstone pavers for the best hold, as well as use the correct mixture of concrete, sand, and water to create your mortar.